paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 1. Set `pruning_target = current_session - dispute_period - 1`.
 We add the extra `1` because we want to keep things for `dispute_period` _full_ sessions.
 The stuff at the end of the most recent session has been around for ~0 sessions, not ~1.
 1. If `LastPrunedSession` is `None`, then set `LastPrunedSession` to `Some(pruning_target)` and return.
 1. Otherwise, clear out all disputes and included candidates in the range `last_pruned..=pruning_target` and set `LastPrunedSession` to `Some(pruning_target)`.

+## Block Initialization

+1. Iterate through all disputes.
+If any have not concluded and started more than `ConclusionByTimeOutPeriod` blocks ago, set them to `Concluded` and mildly punish all validators associated, as they have failed to distribute available data.

 ## Routines